Get started with Social Engagement

 Get around in the Analytics area

-In most cases, the first thing you’ll see when you sign in to Social Engagement is the Analytics area.
-By default, you’re looking at a data set that contains all posts that all search topics gathered in the specified time frame.
+In most cases, the first thing you’ll see when you sign in to Social Engagement is the Home page.
+When you don't have any search topics set up yet, you'll be guided to create your first topic.
+If another user already created search topics, you can go to the Analytics area to get insights from a data set that contains all posts that all search topics gathered in the specified time frame.

 All pages in the Analytics area share the following structure: